What is Naturopathic Medicine?

 Naturopathic medicine affirms that it is better to prevent illness and suffering whenever possible.
 Through their comprehensive practice, NDs combine all six principles in order to identify potential areas of imbalance and teach patients how to get well and stay well.

-Naturopathic Doctors are primary care physicians clinically trained in natural therapeutics and whose philosophy is derived in part from the 2000-year-old Hippocratic teaching (vis mediatrix naturae) that nature is the healer of all diseases.
+Naturopathic Doctors are physicians clinically trained in natural therapeutics and whose philosophy is derived in part from the 2000-year-old Hippocratic teaching (vis mediatrix naturae) that nature is the healer of all diseases.
 Their practice is based on the same biomedical science foundation that conventional practice is; however, their treatment philosophies and approaches differ considerably.

 While Naturopathic Doctors and Conventional Physicians share common diagnostic methods, naturopathic physicians treat patients using natural therapies such as physical manipulation, clinical nutrition, botanical medicine, homeopathy, counseling, acupuncture, hydrotherapy, ect in addition to conventional therapies when indicated.
 They choose treatment based on the individual patient, not based on the generality of symptoms.